Button cell: Package size

-Package size of button batteries using standard names is indicated by a 2-digit code representing a standard case size, or a 3- or 4-digit code representing the cell diameter and height.
-The first one or two digits encode the outer diameter of the battery in whole millimeters, rounded down; exact diameters are specified by the standard, and there is no ambiguity; e.g., any cell with an initial 9 is 9.5 mm in diameter, no other value between 9.0 and 9.9 is used.
+The package size of button batteries can be indicated by a 2-digit code representing a standard case size, or a 3- or 4-digit code representing the cell diameter and height, where the first one or two digits encode the outer diameter of the battery in whole millimeters, rounded down.
+Exact diameters are specified by the standard, and there is no ambiguity; e.g., any cell with an initial 9 is 9.5 mm in diameter, since no other value between 9.0 and 9.9 is used.
 The last two digits are the overall height in tenths of a millimeter.